PiwikPRO/PPMS-PublicDocs/platform/authorized_api_guide.md

 ## API usage example

+Whatever API call you choose, first remember that you must generate [API credentials](#generate-api-credentials) for obtaining client id and secret.

 ### API usage example with curl

-Whatever API call you choose, first remember that you must generate [API credentials](#generate-api-credentials) for obtaining client id and secret.

-For sake of this examples, `https://<domain>` is a URL of your PPMS instance (e.g. `https://example.piwik.pro`) and your goal is to perform [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) opeartions on an app.
+For sake of this examples, `https://<domain>` is a URL of your PPMS instance (e.g. `https://example.piwik.pro`) and our goal is to perform CRUD operations on an app.
 We will as follow:
 * create an app
 * read created app
 * update some fields
 * in the end, we will remove given app

 First step is needed only once, for generating of access token.
-Then, you can use it as long as you wish.

 #### Generate your access token

 Request example: